jacob-pecile/gotta-go-form/README.md

 # About

-Given a single JSON object to define your form. gotta-go-form's Form component will render out an entire form with validation, and field dependencies.
+With a single JSON object to define your form, gotta-go-form's Form component will render out an entire form with validation, and field dependencies.

 Gotta Go Form's goal is to allow quick creation of forms with even the most complicated requirements.